siddk/npi/README.md

-# npi
+# Neural Programmer-Interpreters
-Neural Programmer-Interpreter Implementation, in Tensorflow
+Neural Programmer-Interpreter Implementation, in Tensorflow (with TFLearn)